wildmountainfarms/solarthing/README.md

   * Use the `vcgencmd measure_temp` available on Raspberry Pis
 * Have packets for inverters going on/off, AC Drop/AC Use, Daily kWH->0, etc
 * Add readable string alongside identifier tag for InfluxDB
-* Restart rover program if a ModbusTimeoutException is received
 * Create a calendar program to be able to view daily kWH on a calendar interface
   * If we do something with a calendar, we could use google calendar https://developers.google.com/calendar/create-events/
 * Have unique identifier for each jar file